Grendon Bishop: History

 According to A Dictionary of British Place Names Grendon derives from the Old English 'grēne' with 'denu' meaning "green valley".
 The Concise Oxfordshire Dictionary of English Place-names adds that in the 1240s the manor was written as Grendene, Grenden and Grendone, and that Grendon Bishop was held by the Bishop of Hereford, John Trevenant, the manor given by king Richard II.

 Grendon is listed as "Grenedene" in the Domesday Book.
 At the time of the Norman Conquest Grendon was in the Hundred of Plegelgete in the county of Herefordshire.
 The manor's entire listed assets was eight ploughlands.
 The lords in 1066 were Edwy the noble and Ordric, with a manor each.
 In 1086 lordship was passed to William Devereux under Roger de Lacy who became tenant-in-chief to king William I.

 In 1645, during the First English Civil War, Roundhead forces laid siege to Hereford, held by the Royalists.
 A Scots army of "8,000 foot soldiers and 4,000 cavalry" was co-opted by Parliamentarians to support the siege.
 While around Hereford the Scots subjected various parishes to loss and damage; plundering at Grendon Bishop amounted to £90.
 2s.
 8d.

-Directories from 1856 to the First World War show Grendon Bishop as a parish in the Broxash Hundred—and as a township before 1860—in the Bromyard petty sessional division, county court district, and Union – poor relief and joint workhouse provision set up under the Poor Law Amendment Act 1834.
+Directories from 1856 to the First World War show Grendon Bishop as a parish in the Broxash Hundred—and as a township before 1860—in the Bromyard petty sessional division, county court district, and Union – poor relief and joint workhouse provision set up under the Poor Law Amendment Act 1834 (4 & 5 Will.
+4. c.
+76).
 It was in the Bromyard electoral division and Northern division of Herefordshire until 1899, when it became part of the Herefordshire County Council Bredenbury and Bromyard polling district and electoral division.
-The associated place of Grendon Warren at the south, today part of Pencombe with Grendon Warren civil parish, was an extra-parochial area until the Poor Law Amendment Act of 1866 which established new civil parishes.
+The associated place of Grendon Warren at the south, today part of Pencombe with Grendon Warren civil parish, was an extra-parochial area until the Poor Law Amendment Act 1866 (29 & 30 Vict. c.
+113) which established new civil parishes.
 Before the 1880s the Leominster to Bromyard road (today part of the A44 road at the north of the parish), was a turnpike toll road.
 Places within the parish were Newbury, Westington Court, Brocklington, Little Common and Grendon Green.
 Parish population in 1851 was 222; in 1871, 198; in 1881, 169; in 1891, 137; and in 1911, 135.
 In 1890 there were 29 families or separate occupiers in 29 houses.
 Crops grown on a soil of "average quality" of clay over a subsoil of clay and rock, were wheat, barley, peas, hops and fruit, in a parish area listed between 1629 acre and 1698 acre.